sean-mcelwain/portfolio_SM/README.md

 <a name='description'></a>
 # Description

 Professional Portfolio Webpage for Sean McElwain.
-The purpose of Homework Assignment #7 is to update the basic portfolio page created in Assignment #2.
+The purpose of Homework Assignment #16 is to update the basic portfolio page created in Assignment #2 and previosuly updated in Assignment #7.

 # URL: https://sean-mcelwain.github.io/portfolio_SM/